rvignolo/NeutronTransport.jl/docs/src/index.md

 ## Method of Characteristics

+The Method of Characteristics obtains the neutron flux distribution by solving the characteristic form of the transport equation over tracks that emulate neutron trajectories across the problem domain.

-The Method of Characteristics (MOC) was the selected formulation since it overcomes the main limitation for the Collision Probability (CP) method: it does not produce full square matrices of order equal to the number of regions in the domain times the energy groups, so it is possible to solve problems with many more regions.
+It was the selected formulation since it overcomes the main limitation for the Collision Probability (CP) method: it does not produce full square matrices of order equal to the number of regions in the domain times the energy groups, so it is possible to solve problems with many more regions.

 In this context, an efficient ray tracing algorithm for unstructured meshes (see [RayTracing.jl](https://github.com/rvignolo/RayTracing.jl)) was developed in first place.
 Now, this package allows computing the scalar flux per region and energy group by collecting all mean angular fluxes over track segments and region sources.

-The Method of Characteristics obtains the neutron flux distribution by solving the characteristic form of the transport equation over tracks that emulate neutron trajectories across the problem domain.

 ## Nomenclature

+The following is the nomenclature used in the documentation:

 | .                              |       .                     |  .              |          .             |
 |--------------------------------|-----------------------------|-----------------|------------------------|